 - The Captain Tsubasa manga plays this straight and subverts it:

 - It's played straight with Brian Cruyfford and the Ajax team visiting the grave of their dead coach.

 - It's subverted with Stefan Levin visiting the spot where his girlfriend Karen was praying to a statue before she was ran over by a truck... and destroying said statue with a soccer shoot.

 - Spider-Man often shows Peter Parker visiting Uncle Ben's grave.

-- Batman often shows Bruce Wayne visiting the graves of his parents (although since they're buried on the grounds of Wayne Manor, this is not a huge effort for him).
+- Bruce Wayne often visits the graves of his parents (although since they're buried on the grounds of Wayne Manor, this is not a huge effort for him).

 - Some stories have him visiting the spot in Crime Alley where his parents were murdered, a somewhat more difficult and dangerous (admittedly not so much for him as for most people) trip:

 - Pre-Crisis Superman visited Pa and Ma's graves every so often.